kibbutz was established at the end of 1931 and was named for Jan Christian

 pay 2,000 shekels?

-studies at the Ulpan for free.
-If you chose to
+at the Ulpan for free.
+If you chose to live in

-live in the city, you would pay for rent, food, electricity, water,
+the city, you would pay for rent, food, electricity, water, laundry,

-nominal fee is the excess after your working hours and the Jewish Agency
+the excess after your working hours and the Jewish Agency contribute to the

 After I arrive at the Ulpan and take the test to